Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 For applicants or speakers the approving administrator must be the chair or unit administrator who oversees the department or office responsible for the travel activity and an official who is authorized to approve travel.
 See 95.01.

-Check this section to request that Travel Services submit prepayment of conference registration.
+Check this section to request that Accounts Payable submit prepayment of conference registration.

 NOTE: The department may choose to prepay the conference registration by using a departmental purchasing card.
 See 70.08.

-Submit completed registration materials to Travel Services with an approved Travel Authority at least ten days before the registration is due.
-Travel Services mails the registration fee directly to the organization.
+Submit completed registration materials to Accounts Payable with an approved Travel Authority at least ten days before the registration is due.
+Accounts Payable mails the registration fee directly to the organization.

 If time limits prevent this procedure and there is no departmental purchasing card available, the traveler may pay the registration fee and be reimbursed with a claim on the Travel Expense Voucher (TEV).
 Attach a receipt for the expenditure to the TEV.